hageyahhoo/Agile2020/Agile2020.md

 ### CHALLENGES
 After joining LINE Corporation, I faced with tons of challenges to start my work as SET.

 The biggest challenge was that a sense of crisis about increase of outages was not shared among employees.
-Only a few decision-makers were acknowledged and concerned about emergencies to solve negative impacts of outages to LINE users and company's profits as rapidly as possible.
+Only a few decision-makers like senior managers and executives were acknowledged and concerned about emergencies to solve negative impacts of outages to LINE users and company's profits as rapidly as possible.

 Additionally, there were no clear ideas and solutions for increase of outages in the company.
 LINE Corporation had not experienced process improvements until then because of its very strongly technology-oriented fashion.
 Wide adoption to Microservice Architecture became a barrier to consider solutions beyond each service or technical silos.